nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

 # Change History #

+### Version 1.0.0-beta.1 ###

+ - Changed values in valueset adw-discharge-notice-reject-reason-1 to reflect Information Standard.
+ - Amended cardinality of supportingInformation element in all ReferralRequest-based profiles across the specification to allow the addition of a reference to a DocumentReference profile, if required.
+ - Amended ReferralRequest.Status values in Withdrawal Notice receipts (profiles and associated bundles) to reflect required values in the Information Standard.
+ - Amended ADW-Message-Discharge-Notice-Bundle-1-Example-1.xml supportingInformation element to include a reference to an example DocumentReference profile.
+ - Corrected broken links to CareConnect profile elements on all Dataset Mapping pages.
+ - Corrected xml bundle examples to include Organisation (ODS) Site code rather than Organisation (ODS) Organisation Code for a Hospital organisation.

 ### Version 1.0.0-alpha.1 ###

  - The following ADW profiles have been replaced by CareConnect standard profiles:-